revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 </details>

 ---
-6. Other than `touch` command, what command would you use to create an empty file in Unix?
+6.Other than `touch` command, what command would you use to create an empty file in Unix?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

 > Other than `touch` command, we can use `echo` and `cat` commands to create an empty file.

 > With `echo` command
   `echo > file1.txt`